Domestic land snails: Achatina. Snail at home, what it needs

 Making a house for snails

 If the snail will not live with you for a long time, take any container with holes for ventilation.
-If you are going to watch the snails for a few days and then release them back into the garden, then it makes no difference what container you take, as long as the snail has access to oxygen.
-Both a plastic container and a jar with holes in the lid are perfect.
-Instead of a lid, you can use a piece of gauze wrapped around the rim of the container and secured with an elastic bandage.
+If you are going to watch the snails for several days and then release them back into the garden, then it makes no difference what container you take, as long as the snail has access to oxygen.
+A plastic container or a jar with holes in the lid will work well.
+Instead of a lid, you can use a piece of gauze, wrap it around the rim of the container and secure it with an elastic bandage.

-• Be aware that snails can climb vertical surfaces and may escape if the container does not have a lid.
+• Remember that snails can climb onto vertical surfaces and may escape if the container does not have a lid.

-1. If you are leaving the snail for a long time, get a larger terrarium or aquarium.
-If you are going to keep the snail for more than a few days, use a container that will give the snail enough space for its size.
+1. If you are leaving the snail for a long time, purchase a larger terrarium or aquarium.
+If you are going to keep the snail for longer than a few days, use a container that will provide the snail with enough space for its size.
 Only baby snails or tiny adults can stay in a plastic container for a long time.
 Most snails need an aquarium to keep them clean and healthy.
-At the pet store, you can buy a terrarium designed specifically for snails.
+At the pet store you can buy a terrarium designed specifically for snails.

-2. Make sure the terrarium has free airflow.
+2. Make sure there is free flow of air into the terrarium.
 Just like humans, snails breathe air using oxygen and exhale carbon dioxide.
-In your terrarium, you definitely need holes in order for air to pass through, preferably on different sides, in order to improve air circulation.
+Your terrarium definitely needs holes for air to pass through, preferably on different sides to improve air circulation.
 Some snail owners have noticed that they are more active when there is a tiny hole in the bottom of the terrarium for air to escape.

-Maintain the terrarium at room temperature.
-As long as the terrarium is humid, most snails will not be particularly sensitive to temperature.
+Keep the terrarium at room temperature.
+As long as the terrarium is humid, most snails will not be particularly affected by temperature.
 On the other hand, they will be most active and feel safe at room temperature.
 Keep snails in cool shade during hot weather and avoid exposure to frost.

-3. On top of the earth, add a layer of natural substance.
-Place a layer of sphagnum moss, peat moss, compost, or vermiculite on top of the ground.
-This will keep the moisture inside the soil, creating favorable conditions for the snails.
+3. Add a layer of natural matter on top of the soil.
+Place a layer of sphagnum moss, peat, compost, or vermiculite on top of the ground.
+This will retain moisture within the soil, creating favorable conditions for snails.

 Decorate the snail house.
 Place objects in the terrarium that the snails can hide under or climb on.
 This will make their home more comfortable, and it will be more interesting for you to watch them.
-Most pet stores sell artificial logs that small animals can crawl through, or short hamster tubes that are also suitable for snails.
-In your garden, you too can find interesting materials to use!
-Rocks are a great addition to a terrarium.
-The bark and branches usually fall off after a couple of weeks, so you'll need to replace them.
+Most pet stores sell artificial logs that small animals can crawl through, or short tubes for hamsters that are also suitable for snails.
+You can find interesting materials to use in your garden too!
+Stones are a great addition to a terrarium.
+The bark and branches usually fall off after a couple of weeks, so you will have to replace them.

-• Cardboard toilet paper rolls are also great for climbing up.
+• Cardboard toilet paper rolls are also great for climbing on top.

-4. Attach a heavy or closing lid.
-Snails are extremely strong for their size and can climb to the top of almost any aquarium.
-A lid that closes with a latch can prevent them from escaping.
-If your terrarium lid doesn't have a latch, press down on the top of the lid with a stack of books or other heavy object.
+4. Attach a heavy or snap-on lid.
+Snails are extremely strong relative to their size, and can climb to the top of almost any aquarium.
+A lockable lid that is secured with a latch can prevent them from escaping.
+If the lid of your terrarium does not have a latch, weigh the lid down with a stack of books or another heavy object.

 Feed your snails clean food every day.
-Most snails are not picky eaters and will happily eat almost any fresh fruit and vegetable.
-Wash all food thoroughly with clean water before giving it to the snails, and cut large vegetables into slices or chunks.
-Some foods, such as potatoes or carrots, need to be boiled for a couple of minutes to soften these vegetables a little.
-Always cool cooked food before serving it to snails.
+Most snails are not picky eaters and will happily eat almost all fresh fruits and vegetables.
+Wash all food thoroughly with clean water before feeding it to your snails, and cut large vegetables into chunks or chunks.
+Some foods, such as potatoes or carrots, need to be boiled for a couple of minutes to soften the vegetables a little.
+Always cool cooked food before feeding it to your snails.

-5. Find out which foods can harm snails.
-The nutritional diet of snails has not been particularly studied by scientists, so there is disagreement among snail owners about what food is harmful to snails and what is not.
-Below is a list of unhealthy foods for snails, ranked from most dangerous to least dangerous:
+5. Find out what foods can harm snails.
+The nutritional diet of snails has not been studied much by scientists, so there is disagreement among snail owners about which foods are harmful to snails and which are not.
+Below is a list of types of food that are harmful to snails, from the most dangerous food to the least dangerous:

 • Salty food can kill your snails.
 Completely avoid anything with salt crystals.

-• Do not give pasta, rice and millet.
-This starchy food can lead to blockages in the snails' digestive tract.
-Do not feed these foods to snails.
+• Do not feed pasta, rice or millet.
+This starchy food can cause a blockage in the snails digestive tract.
+Do not feed snails these foods.

-• Home-grown plants can be exposed to vehicle exhaust fumes and can therefore be dangerous.
+• Plants grown at home may be exposed to exhaust fumes from cars and can therefore be dangerous.

-• Acidic foods like citrus fruits, tomatoes, and kiwis can harm snails.
-Might not hurt them.
-Use such food in small quantities, adding to the main meal.
+• Acidic foods such as citrus fruits, tomatoes and kiwis can harm snails.
+Or maybe it won't hurt them.
+Use this food in small quantities, adding it to your main meal.

-6. Clean the terrarium once a month or as it gets dirty.
-Gently take the snails, beckoning them under your head with your finger, and transfer them to a towel in a temporary container.
-Remove the old earth by pouring it into the garden.
-Use a damp sponge with a little soap to scrub the walls and bottom of the tank and get rid of snail slime and waste.
-Rinse the terrarium thoroughly to remove any traces of soap as it is harmful to snails.
+6. Clean the terrarium once a month or whenever it gets dirty.
+Gently pick up the snails, beckoning them under your head with your finger, and transfer them onto a towel into a temporary container.
+Remove old soil by pouring it into the garden.
+Use a damp sponge with a little soap to scrub the walls and bottom of the aquarium to get rid of snail slime and waste.
+Rinse the terrarium thoroughly to remove any traces of soap, as it is harmful to the snails.

 • If the temporary container is small, do not leave the snails unattended.

-• Do not close snails in a container without access to air.
+• Do not close the snails in a container without air access.

-• When replacing the soil and other materials in the aquarium, follow all the steps described above in the section Making a house for snails.
+• When replacing soil and other materials in the aquarium, follow all the steps described above in the section Making a home for snails

-• To pick up a snail from the surface of the terrarium, gently move your finger under its head.
+• To pick up a snail from the surface of the terrarium, gently wiggle your finger under its head.
 If the snail tries to hide, place a piece of food to lure it onto your finger.
-Turn your finger and entire hand under the body of the snail so that it does not fall before you pick it up.
+Place your finger and entire hand under the snail's body so that it does not fall before you pick it up.

 Warnings

-• Do not attempt to decorate a live snail shell with glue or other craft materials.
+• Do not attempt to decorate a live snail's shell with glue or other art supplies.
 These substances can kill the snail.

 • While giant African snails and apple snails love saucers of water, garden snails can drown in them.
-Use a spray bottle or spray bottle to dampen the terrarium, but don't put a saucer of water on it.
+Use a spray bottle or spray bottle to moisten the terrarium, but do not place a saucer of water.

-Those people who want to have a problem-free pet at home give birth to Achatina snails.
-They are creatures that show friendliness, while being undemanding in care.
-The main thing that should be provided for them is high humidity conditions and a diet that should consist of minerals and nutrients.
+Those people who want to have a problem-free pet at home get Achatina snails.
+They are creatures that are friendly, but do not require care.
+The main thing that should be provided for them is conditions of high humidity and a diet that should consist of minerals and nutrients.

-If all this is present, then the snails will grow well and reproduce well, laying eggs.
-These pets really like the company of their relatives, so if you decide to keep snails at home, then you should buy not one, but several individuals.
+If all this is present, then the snails will grow well and reproduce well, laying clutches of eggs.
+These pets really enjoy the company of their relatives, so if you decide to keep snails at home, then you should buy not one, but several individuals.

-These creatures that breed by eggs live in Africa in tropical and subtropical climates.
-Scientists have identified 60 varieties of these mollusks to date.
-Domestic species include fulica and reticulata snails.
-In Achatina snails, the body is rather soft, and the shell has a pointed shape.
-In some mollusks, it can reach 30 cm in length.
+These creatures, which reproduce by eggs, live in Africa in tropical and subtropical climates.
+Scientists have so far identified 60 varieties of these mollusks.
+Domestic species include the fulica and reticulata snails.
+Achatina snails have a rather soft body, and the shell has a pointed shape.
+In some mollusks it can reach 30 cm in length.
 Representatives of this species may have the following colors:

 • black;